 Course Structure and Topics

 This course combines lectures on theory and concepts with significant time practicing statistical tools within the R environment.
-The course concludes with a 2-day project session where participants work independently to conduct a full analysis of a provided dataset and present their results.
-Note: Schedule does not include time for consulting about participants’ own projects.
+The course concludes with a week-long project session where participants work independently to conduct a full analysis of a provided dataset and present their results.

 This course covers: